-Recruitment to the Editorial Board of the UNSW Law Journal is closed and will open in 2019.
+Recruitment to the Editorial Board of the UNSW Law Journal is now closed, and will not reopen until 2020.

-After an exceptionally competitive recruitment session, we have recently welcomed 23 new members to the Editorial Board for 2018.
-We highly encourage those who have been unsuccessful this year to reapply in 2019 or later, if their study plans permit.
+After an exceptionally competitive recruitment session, we have recently welcomed 18 new members to the Editorial Board in 2019.
+We highly encourage those who have been unsuccessful this year to reapply in 2020 or later, if their study plans permit.

 Below is a copy of information regarding a recent round of recruitment, for your reference.

 As one of Australia’s leading academic legal journals, and one of the few to be entirely produced by a student board, the Journal is UNSW Law’s flagship publication and one of the most widely cited legal reviews in Australia.
 Supported by premier sponsors, Allens, Herbert Smith Freehills and King & Wood Mallesons, the Journal publishes four Issues a year.
 Three are General Issues, in which articles can address any legally significant topic, and one Thematic Issue, in which articles focus on a particular area of law with contemporary importance.
 In 2019, the Thematic Issue is ‘Conceptions of Ownership’, due to be launched in late September.

 Who reads the Journal?

 The UNSW Law Journal has a diverse and influential readership.
 It is distributed among Justices of the High Court of Australia, Federal Court of Australia and Supreme Court of NSW.
 Subscribers also include government departments, non-government organisations, law firms and over 250 universities worldwide.
 Submissions for publication are received from local and international academics, judges and a wide range of legal professionals.